992manav/Project/README.md

 ## Usage

-To start the pothole detection and alert system, run the `main.py` script:
+To start the multi-object detection and alert system, run the `main.py` script:

 ```bash
 python main.py